 In the case of your building’s communal door (if you have one), Sherlock works via your existing entry phone system.
-That means no changes are made to any of the communal areas and you can remotely control your communal door without affecting the system for anyone else – and without anyone having to change their locks or issue new keys.
+That means no changes are made to any of the communal areas and you can remotely control your communal door without affecting anyone else’s entry phone.
+All without anyone having to change their locks or issue new keys.

-How long do my doors stay unlocked once I’ve given the word?
+How long do my doors stay unlocked once I have opened them with Sherlock?

 Depending on the type of lock you have, Sherlock defaults to keeping your building door unlocked for about five seconds.
 The lock in your apartment door will be held open for a specific time, adjusted individually for the time it takes for you to travel from the first door to the second.

 Can I use Sherlock when I’m not at home?